 Set in the research environment of The Cyprus Institute, the doctoral program provides the necessary educational setting where excellence in education and research are fostered through interdisciplinary collaboration on regional problems of global significance.
 Doctoral candidates are directly engaged in research activities and hands-on training in the use of specialized labs and infrastructure in the context of CyI’s research projects and activities.
 In addition, PhD students benefit by training and research opportunities made possible in the framework of CyI’s broad network of local, regional and international collaborations.

-The Science and Technology in Archaeology Research Center (STARC) provides an excellent research framework that supports and fosters PhD candidates’ research interests and work.
+The Science and Technology in Archaeology and Culture Research Center (STARC) provides an excellent research framework that supports and fosters PhD candidates’ research interests and work.
 More specifically, STARC contributes to the study of heritage and archaeology through the development of broad research inquiries that foster cross-disciplinary collaborations between the humanities and the natural, material and computational sciences.
 In this context, the research center is dedicated to the advancement of scientific applications and technologies through their meaningful and scholarly use.

 The following Figure visually expresses the multi-disciplinary nature of such a proposed PhD program integrating technology, computer and social sciences with the humanities, keeping in mind that “Heritage”, at its most broad definition, deals with anything individuals in a given society decide it is important for them to preserve and transmit to further generation.
 As such, the proposed courses listed express the inter-disciplinary approach to the study of Digital Cultural Heritage, the Cyprus Institute being an ideal location for such a program, given its profile, as an innovative and dynamic incubator of new ideas, based on the life-long experience of internationally reputed scholar, scientifically interacting in a true cross-disciplines environment through its centers.